-Sardine fishery is an important economic activity in the Philippines comprising 17.4% of the total volume of all fisheries (commercial and municipal), with an average of 330,945.88MT with a total amount of PhP 9,466,007,060.00(from 2017-2019) (PSA 2020).
-This would mean that sardines' fishery (only for two species - Sardinella fimbriata and Sardinella lemuru) contributed around 18% for the country's food security at the same time providing income and livelihood to millions of Filipinos as fishers, transport and labor, processors, ice plants operators and others.
+Sardine fishery is an important economic activity in the Philippines comprising 17.4% of the total volume of all fisheries (commercial and municipal), with an average of 330,945.88MT with a total amount of PhP 9,466,007,060.00 (PSA 2020).
+This would mean that sardine fishery (Sardinella fimbriata and Sardinella lemuru) contribute country's food security through its primary role as a main source of income used to buy other important foods of Filipinos as fishers, transport and labor, processors, ice plants operators and others.

-In terms of sardines' production, Bicol Region ranked 1st with 40% contribution to the sardines' fisheries nationwide with region 9 (Zamboanga Peninula) following with 14% production share.
-(PSA, 2020).
-This is based only on the fimbriated sardines (Sardinella fimbriata) data available in the report of PSA 2020.
+In terms of sardine production, Bicol Region ranked 1st with 40% contribution to the sardine fisheries nationwide with region 9 (Zamboanga Peninsula) following with 14% production share (PSA, 2020).
 However, Zamboanga Peninsula ranked 1 for S. lemuru followed by Bicol Region.
-This shows the importance of Bicol in the sardine production of the country.

-Examining contribution by provinces in Bicol Region, it showed that Sorsogon, Philippines is the highest contributor to Bicol sardines' production with 67% in average (from 2017-2019) which can be translated to 27% share to the nation's sardine production amounting to an average value of PhP 333,962,146.7 (PSA 2020).
+According to PSA (2020), Sorsogon province is the highest contributor to Bicol sardines' production with 67% in average (during which can be translated to 27% share to the national production amounting to an average value of PhP 333,962,146.7.

-However, with the start of COVID 19 pandemic and with the implementation of quarantine measures, all activities including fishing were affected with the guidelines on the movements and mass gatherings.
-This had led to reduced production from fishing and related fishing activities, that is from catching to trading and processing.
-With this situation, the economy is affected due to the movement restrictions both from fish suppliers and from production (Bennet et al., 2020).
+However, with the start of COVID 19 pandemic and adopting quarantine measures, all activities including fishing were affected due to restriction on movements and mass gatherings.
+This led to reduced production from fishing and related activities including catching trading and processing.
+Thus, the economy of the country was affected due to the movement restriction from both fish supplies and production (Bennet et al., 2020).